Overview of nicotine

 - you smoke more than a pack of cigarettes a day

 When you decide to quit smoking, the first part of your body involved is your head.
-The American Cancer Society’s path to quitting tobacco begins with how to mentally prepare for the task.
+The American Cancer Society’s

 1. Decide to quit smoking